MSBIGDATA18/hangman-game/README.md

 # Step 2 : Define a List of Words
 Create a list of words that will be used in the game.
 These words will be the ones the player has to guess.
 # Step 3: Initialize the Main Tkinter Window
+Set up the main window for the game, including giving it a title and setting its dimensions.